hongarc/hongarc.github.io/blog/2025-04-25-eslint-pr-check-with-github-actions.md

 ---
-title: "Implementing ESLint Checks on Changed Files in GitHub Pull Requests"
+title: 'Implementing ESLint Checks on Changed Files in GitHub Pull Requests'
-description: "Learn how to configure a GitHub Actions workflow that runs ESLint only on modified files in a pull request and fails the check if errors are found."
+description: 'Learn how to configure a GitHub Actions workflow that runs ESLint only on modified files in a pull request and fails the check if errors are found.'
 tags: [github-actions, eslint, nodejs, continuous-integration, development]
 authors: [Hongarc]
 ---